yellowdog/python-examples/README.md

 ```

 The `yd-follow` command will continue to run until manually stopped using `CTRL-C`, unless all the IDs to be followed are in a terminal state.

+## yd-start

+The `yd-start` command is used to start `HELD` Work Requirements.

+It can optionally be supplied with a list of the names and/or YDIDs of the specific Work Requirements to start, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.